andrii-tsiupiakh/vib/README.md

-## vib
+## View in Browser
-Drupal 8 module for providing "View in browser" link for emails.
+Drupal 8 module provides "View in browser" link for emails.